CANADA STOCKS-TSX rises with banks ahead of Fed, TD recovers somewhat

 May 24 Stock futures for Canada's main stock index were flat on Wednesday as investors awaited the Bank of Canada's decision on interest rate.

-TORONTO, March 13 Canada's main stock index rose on Monday as financial stocks pushed higher with bond yields ahead of an expected U.S. Federal Reserve rate hike and as some mining stocks gained from higher commodity prices.
+TORONTO, March 13 Canada's main stock index rose on Monday as financial stocks pushed higher ahead of an expected U.S. Federal Reserve rate hike and as some mining stocks gained from higher commodity prices.

-Toronto-Dominion Bank was among the most influential gainers, recovering somewhat after a sharp fall on Friday following media reports that staff had been put under pressure to meet sales targets.
+Toronto-Dominion Bank was among the most influential gainers, recovering somewhat after a sharp fall on Friday following media reports which said staff had been put under pressure to meet sales targets. [nL2N1GN1RY}

-TD defended its business practices on Friday and on Sunday reiterated its position that the environment described in CBC news reports, which suggested that customers were moved to higher-fee accounts or had their overdraft and credit card limits increased without their knowledge, was at odds with its practices.

-TD rose 1.5 percent to C$66.96 after falling 5.6 percent on Friday, and most other major banks also gained, helping the financials group add 0.4 percent overall.
+TD rose 1.8 percent to C$67.17 after falling 5.6 percent on Friday, and most other major banks also gained, helping the financials group add 0.6 percent overall.

-Financial technology company DH Corp rose 9.2 percent to C$25.16, after Vista Equity Partners said it would take the company private in a C$4.8 billion deal.
+Financial technology company DH Corp also gained, jumping 8.7 percent to C$25.05, after Vista Equity Partners said it would take the company private in a C$4.8 billion deal.

 The materials group, which includes precious and base metals miners and fertilizer companies, added 0.5 percent.

-Base metal miner Teck Resources Ltd advanced 2.7 percent to C$27.52 as copper and other industrial metal prices rose with a strike at Peru's top copper mine adding to supply disruptions caused by a month-long stoppage at mines in Chile and Indonesia.
+Base metal miners gained with copper and other industrial metal prices as a strike at Peru's top copper mine added to supply disruptions caused by a month-long stoppage at mines in Chile and Indonesia.

-Gold miners were mostly higher as bullion steadied, caught between political uncertainty in Europe and the prospect of U.S. rate rises later this week.
+Gold miners were mixed as bullion was caught between political uncertainty in Europe and the prospect of U.S. rate rises later this week.

-The energy group inched 0.1 percent higher as oil hovered around three-month lows.
-(Reporting by Alastair Sharp; Editing by Andrea Ricci, Toni Reinhold)
+The energy group inched 0.2 percent higher as oil hovered around three-month lows.
+(Reporting by Alastair Sharp; Editing by Andrea Ricci)

 May 24 Stock futures for Canada's main stock index were flat on Wednesday as investors awaited the Bank of Canada's decision on interest rate.